How we work

 • TRUE– The statement is accurate and no significant facts are missing.

-• MOSTLY TRUE– The statement is partially accurate, but leaves out important context-related details.
+• PARTLY TRUE– The statement is partially accurate, but leaves out important context-related details.

 • FALSE– The statement is not accurate.